stanislaw/EchoLogger/README.md

 EchoLogger has the following two methods to produce logging information: method `L` and its less verbose companion `LS()`.

+> Q: Why such name for method: L()?

+> A: It is simple.
+"L" stands for "log" and it is the shortest possible name ever for a logging method.

 ### L()

 `L` stands for __"log"__.